ColiverSEC/Enterprise-IAM-Lab/okta/lifecycle-management.md

    - **Workflows** opens in a new tab.
 - Click **New Flow** → **From scratch**
 - Select **Default Folder** (or any folder you want to organize your flows into) → **Create Flow**
-- Once youre in the flow builder, name your flow something like: `Alert on User Deactivation`
+- Once you're in the flow builder, name your flow something like: `Alert on User Deactivation`
 -  Add Trigger (Left Box — “When this happens”):
    - Click **Add Event**
    - In the Event menu, go to: